pingcap/community/README.md

 ## Communicating

 Communication within the TiDB community abides by the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md).
 You can reach out to the community members via any one of the following ways:

 * Slack: [https://pingcap.com/tidbslack](https://pingcap.com/tidbslack)
 * Social Media
-    * The TiDB Blog is a great resource pool to find content!
+    * Blog: The TiDB Blog is a great resource pool to find content!
 We post the latest TiDB news including new releases and technical articles there.
       Check out this page: [blog](https://pingcap.com/blog) or
       [blog-cn](https://pingcap.com/blog-cn)